MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Bayesian Neural Networks; Uncertainty; Distribution Shifts.
   - <details><summary>Digest</summary> This paper introduces Bayesian neural networks (BNNs) as a solution to address limitations in traditional neural networks, including overconfidence, lack of interpretability, and susceptibility to adversarial attacks.
 It provides a systematic overview of neural networks and Bayesian inference, explaining how they synergistically integrate to create BNNs.
 The intended audience includes statisticians with Bayesian knowledge and limited deep learning expertise, as well as deep learning experts with limited exposure to Bayesian statistics.
 The paper covers priors' impact on BNN behavior, training, and inference practicalities.
 It also explores advanced BNN topics and ongoing debates, offering insights into the field's potential applications, making it a valuable resource for researchers and practitioners interested in BNNs and their future prospects.

+- Efficiency is Not Enough: A Critical Perspective of Environmentally Sustainable AI. [[paper]](https://arxiv.org/abs/2309.02065)
+  - Dustin Wright, Christian Igel, Gabrielle Samuel, Raghavendra Selvan.
+  - Key Word: Environmentally Sustainable AI; Carbon Footprint.
+  - <details><summary>Digest</summary> This paper discusses the environmental sustainability of machine learning (ML), particularly deep learning (DL), which can be computationally intensive and environmentally impactful due to energy consumption and carbon emissions.
+It argues that improving efficiency alone is insufficient to make ML environmentally sustainable.
+The paper identifies three key discrepancies in the relationship between efficiency and environmental sustainability in ML and highlights the need for a holistic approach.
+It advocates for "systems thinking" as a viable path to address the environmental impacts of ML comprehensively.

+- FECoM: A Step towards Fine-Grained Energy Measurement for Deep Learning. [[paper]](https://arxiv.org/abs/2308.12264)
+  - Saurabhsingh Rajput, Tim Widmayer, Ziyuan Shang, Maria Kechagia, Federica Sarro, Tushar Sharma.
+  - Key Word: Energy Measurement, Green AI.
+  - <details><summary>Digest</summary> This paper introduces FECoM, a framework for fine-grained energy consumption measurement in Deep Learning (DL) models.
+With the rising concern over DL's energy consumption, FECoM aims to provide researchers and developers with a tool to accurately measure energy usage at a method level.
+FECoM uses static instrumentation to profile DL APIs, addressing challenges like computational load and temperature stability.
+The framework is evaluated on TensorFlow and explores how parameter size and execution time impact energy consumption.
+The paper also discusses considerations and challenges in designing such tools, aiming to advance energy measurement and energy-aware practices in DL systems.

 - zkDL: Efficient Zero-Knowledge Proofs of Deep Learning Training. [[paper]](https://arxiv.org/abs/2307.16273)
   - Haochen Sun, Hongyang Zhang.
   - Key Word: Zero-Knowledge Proof; Proof of Learning.